treydock/puppet-module-sensuclassic/README.md

 ### Enterprise Dashboard API

-The API to the enterprise dashboard is managed using the `sensu::enterprise::dashboard::api` defined type.
-This defined type is a wrapper around the `sensu_enterprise_dashboard_api_config` custom type and provider included in this module.
+The API to the enterprise dashboard is managed using the `sensuclassic::enterprise::dashboard::api` defined type.
+This defined type is a wrapper around the `sensuclassic_enterprise_dashboard_api_config` custom type and provider included in this module.

 These Puppet resource types manage the Dashboard API entries in